crisperdue/prooftoys-site/content/_index.md

 #### Some things Prooftoys is _not_

-- Competitive in functionality to established proof assistants
-- Scalable to large bodies of mathematics
+The Prooftoys implementation is built for ease of use, not for power and scale.
+It is not:

-- Stable platform for developing extensive bodies of mathematics
+- Built for large collections of theorems
+- Built for editing whole theories
+- Equipped with powerful automation

-The specialized procedures ("tactics") for working with real numbers are works in progress, not finished products.
+Even the specialized Prooftoys procedures ("tactics") for working with real numbers are works in progress, not finished products.

 {{< comment >}}